 On 31 March 2019 the Tobacco Products Regulation Act 1997 was renamed the Tobacco and E-Cigarette Products Act 1997.
 The new Act includes laws for electronic cigarette (e-cigarette) products, increases in penalties and expiation fees, a new definition of ‘shisha’ and other minor administrative changes to improve the function of the Act.

 The new laws are detailed in the Tobacco and E-Cigarette Products Act 1997 (the Act), and the Tobacco and E-Cigarette Products Regulations 2019.

 The regulation of e-cigarette products in South Australia is focused on protecting the community from the potential harms of e-cigarettes, and reducing the likelihood that children will be attracted to these devices, while still allowing adults to access these products.
 E-cigarette products are regulated in a similar way to how tobacco products are regulated.

 New e-cigarette product laws

-- to sell or supply e-cigarette products to a person under the age of 18 years;
+- sell or supply e-cigarette products to a person under the age of 18 years;

-- to sell e-cigarette products by retail without a Retail Tobacco and E-Cigarette Merchant’s Licence;
+- sell e-cigarette products by retail without a Retail Tobacco and E-Cigarette Merchant’s Licence;

-- to provide or offer to provide free samples, prizes, gifts or other benefits (including through sponsorship, competitions and rewards) in connection to the sale of e-cigarette products;
+- provide or offer to provide free samples, prizes, gifts or other benefits (including through sponsorship, competitions and rewards) in connection to the sale of e-cigarette products;

 - sell e-cigarette products from temporary outlets, sales trays and vending machines; and

-- to use e-cigarettes in public places that are currently smoke-free under the law, including in a motor vehicle if a child under the age of 16 years is present;
+- use e-cigarettes in public places that are currently smoke-free under the law, including in a motor vehicle if a child under the age of 16 years is present;

 From 1 October 2019, to allow a six month transition period for e-cigarette retailers to make changes to their business operations, it is an offence to: